gobysec/GobyVuls/GobyVuls-Document.md

 # Goby History Update Vulnerability Total Document (Continuously Update)
-The following content is an updated Popular vulnerability from Goby.
+The following content is an updated hotspot vulnerability from Goby.
 Some of the vulnerabilities are recorded on the screen for easy viewing.

 **Updated document date:  November 17, 2025**